We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

-Our ultimate goal is to have more tenants, leaseholders and stakeholders playing an active part in our decision-making process.
+Our ultimate goal is to have more residents, leaseholders and stakeholders playing an active part in our decision-making process.

 How can I get involved?

-We understand that typical methods of tenant participation (such as committee membership) can require a large amount of time and energy.
+We understand that typical methods of resident participation (such as committee membership) can take up lots of time and energy.
 This suits some people, but if you find you’re too busy or only want to share views on specific topics occasionally, then there are still ways to get involved.

-You could get involved by joining in with the following groups...
+You could also get involved by joining in with the following types of groups...

 Wrexham tenant and member partnership